zzonyo/trust-docs-test/source/index.html.md

 * For public interface used to get information of index, price limit, settlement, delivery, open positions and so on, the rate limit is 120 times every 3 seconds at most for each IP (this 120 times every 3 seconds public interface rate limit is shared by all the requests from that IP of non-marketing information, like above).

-* For public interface to get market data such as  Get K-line data, Get Market Data Overview, Get Contract Information,Get market depth data, Get index k-line, Get basis data, Get the last Trade of a Contract and so on：
+* For public interface to get market data such as  Get Kline data, Get Market Data Overview, Get Contract Information,Get market depth data, Get index kline, Get basis data, Get the last Trade of a Contract and so on：

     （1） For restful interface: 800 times/second for one IP at most.